 Low Vision Aids

-Causes and typical patterns of low vision which cannot be corrected include:
+Causes and common patterns of low vision which cannot be changed comprise:

 - Blurred or partially obscured central vision: Macular degeneration (both, age-related, and hereditary)